mihailgaberov/mihail-gaberov.eu/src/pages/how-i-built-chat-app-with-react-and-typescript-part4/index.md

 In any case, I am thinking about it as a pure, technical comparison of two major UI libraries from the developer's point of view.

+Another possible extension would be to add video chat functionality using WebRCT or similar technology.

 >_If I do it, I will make sure you know it!_

 🔥 Thanks for reading! 🔥